simealdana/ai-agent-n8n-course/README.md

 - Community support
 - Certificate of completion

+## Acknowledgments
+- n8n community for their support
+- AI and automation experts who contributed
+- Course students for their feedback
+- Contributors and reviewers

 # AI Agent Course

 ## Course Overview
 This course provides a comprehensive guide to understanding and implementing AI agents using n8n.
 It covers fundamental concepts, practical implementations, and best practices for building intelligent automation workflows.

 ## Key Features
 - Comprehensive coverage of AI agent concepts